-- 2.1 It is recommended that the Cabinet: - Note the current position modelled in respect of the 'Medium Term Financial Plan 2023/24 to 2026/27' and receive further updates in the autumn as part of the annual budget setting process; and - ii.
-Note that the MTFP will be presented to Council in September and will be reviewed by the Overview and Scrutiny Committee in line with their terms of reference alongside our budget consultation arrangements.
+2.1 It is recommended that Members note the current position modelled in respect of the 'Medium Term Financial Plan 2023/24 to 2026/27' and receive further updates in the autumn as part of the annual budget setting process.

-3 REASONS FOR RECOMMENDATIONS
+3. REASONS FOR RECOMMENDATIONS